-OIA Reference Number Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) collude with developers and allowed council resources to be diverted on discrediting critics. suspicion of inappropriate conduct or misconduct on the part of a councillor.
+OIA Reference Number Section 150DZ(1)(a) Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) collude with developers and allowed council resources to be diverted on discrediting critics. suspicion of inappropriate conduct or misconduct on the part of a councillor.
 The communication, which had been referred by the local government under Chapter 5A Division 2 of the Act, appeared to be more in the nature of an expression of political opposition than a councillor conduct complaint.
 The author subsequently confirmed that the communication had not been intended as a complaint.
 C/22/00074 7 February 2022 It was alleged that a councillor had allowed unethical practices between council staff and developers to occur on the councillors watch and that council staff had been allowed to usurp the role of councillors in approving some matters.
-The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) on the basis that the conduct does not raise a reasonable Not Available C/22/00007 6 January 2022 It is alleged a councillor was involved in a company that unlawfully obtained funds from investors for a project.
+The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
+It is not the responsibility of councillors to manage local government employees.
+This is the role of council's Chief Executive Officer as prescribed in section 13(3)(b) of the Act.
+Such concerns should be raised with the CEO.
+Not Available C/22/00007 6 January 2022 It is alleged a councillor was involved in a company that unlawfully obtained funds from investors for a project.
 The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) as the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct on the part of a councillor.
-Derek Swanborough C/21/00717 27 October 2021 A self-referral was made by a councillor on the basis of a complaint received by the The OIA dismissed this matter pursuant to Not Available
+Derek Swanborough C/21/00717 27 October 2021 A self-referral was made by a councillor on the basis of a complaint received by the Not Available